jakebolewski/BenchmarkTrackers.jl/README.md

 ##### Step 4: Evaluate the comparison results

-As you'll notice in the previous section, the result of comparing two `BenchmarkRecord`s is a `Dict{UTF8String,Vector{ComparisonResult}}`.
-BenchmarkTrackers.jl aliases this type to `ComparisonRecord`.
-A `ComparisonRecord` maps benchmark IDs to `ComparisonResult`s.
+The result of comparing two `BenchmarkRecord`s is a `Dict{UTF8String,Vector{ComparisonResult}}`, which BenchmarkTrackers.jl aliases to `ComparisonRecord`.
+As you might guess, a `ComparisonRecord` maps benchmark IDs to `ComparisonResult`s.
 Each `ComparisonResult` stores the `Metric` that was compared and the value obtained from the comparison.

 A common operation on a `ComparisonRecord` is to check which results should be considered "failures".
-This can easily done with the `failures` function, which takes in a `ComparisonRecord` and returns a `ComparisonRecord` containing all of the input's "failing" results:
+This can be accomplished with the `failures` function, which takes in a `ComparisonRecord` and returns a `ComparisonRecord` containing all of the input's "failing" results:

 ```julia
 fails = BenchmarkTrackers.failures(comparison)